SebastiaanJohn/Vyno-Recommendation-Engine/README.md

 ```
 ├── LICENSE
 ├── README.md <- The top-level README for developers using this project.
-├── data
-│ ├── processed <- The final, canonical data sets for modeling.
-│ └── raw <- The original, immutable data dump.
 │
 ├── models <- Trained and serialized models, model predictions, or model summaries
 │